metabase/metabase/docs/administration-guide/02-setting-up-email.md

 ### Configuring your Email Account

-For Metabase to send and receive messages to your organization's users, you'll need to set up an email account to send emails via *SMTP* (simple mail transfer protocol), which is an email standard that secures emails with SSL security protection.
+For Metabase to send messages to your organization's users, you'll need to set up an email account to send emails via *SMTP* (simple mail transfer protocol), which is an email standard that secures emails with SSL security protection.

 To start, go to the Admin Panel from the dropdown menu in the top right of Metabase, then from the Settings page, click on **Email** in the left menu.